 Musashi made several tsuba and other sword fittings during his six year residence in Higo.
 During that time he probably became acquainted with several smiths including the first Jingo, the second Hikozo, the first Kanshiro, and Hayashi Matashichi.
 He would certainly have developed a strong interest in designing and making tsuba.
-This work of Musashi is not severe but has warmth and sophistication, the same artistic sense as his painting of later years; strong and mature with the restrained taste of the times.
+These works of Musashi are not severe but have warmth and sophistication, the same artistic sense as his painting of later years; strong and mature with the restrained taste of the times.

 All of the items below have been certified as genuine by the NBTHK in Japan and most have been exhibited and shown in publications over the years.